TFC-343/shooter-game/README.md

 # shooter-game
-a small shooter game i made in pygame
+a small shooter game i made in python needs pygame to work